mosip/documentation/docs/MOSIP-Device-Service-Specification.md

   "request": {
     "deviceData": "JWT of the below device data"
   },
-  "requesttime": "current timestamp in ISO format from management server", "version": "registration server api version as defined above" }
+  "requesttime": "Current timestamp in ISO format from management server", "version": "Registration server api version as defined above" }
 ```

 ### Decoded Device Data
 ```
 "deviceData": {
-  "deviceId": "unique Id to identify a biometric capture device", "purpose": "Auth  or Registration.
-Can not be empty", "deviceInfo": {
+  "deviceId": "Unique Id to identify a biometric capture device", "purpose": "Auth or Registration.
+Can not be empty.", "deviceInfo": {
-    "deviceSubId": "an array of sub Ids that are available", "certification":  "certification level",
+    "deviceSubId": "An array of sub Ids that are available", "certification":  "certification level",
-    "digitalId": "signed digital id of the device", "firmware": "firmware version",
+    "digitalId": "Signed digital id of the device", "firmware": "Firmware version",
-    "deviceExpiry": "device expiry date",
+    "deviceExpiry": "Device expiry date",
     "timestamp":  "ISO format datetime with timezone from device" },
-  "foundationalTrustProviderId" : "foundation trust provider Id, in case of L0 this is empty" }
+  "foundationalTrustProviderId" : "Foundation trust provider Id, in case of L0 this is empty" }
 ```